We found 9 orthopedic reconstructive surgeons who accept Medicare near Boise, ID.

 Clinical interests: Knee Problems, Arthroscopic Surgery, Hip Problems, Wrist Problems, Shoulder Problems, Hand Problems

-Dr. Ronald Kristensen practices orthopedic trauma, adult orthopedic reconstructive surgery, and foot & ankle surgery.
-Dr. Kristensen's clinical interests include knee problems, foot problems, and ankle problems.
-Before completing his residency at a hospital affiliated with the University of Washington, Dr. Kristensen attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-He is in-network for Medicare insurance.
-New patients are welcome to contact Dr. Kristensen's office for an appointment.
+Dr. Ronald Kristensen is a specialist in orthopedic trauma, adult orthopedic reconstructive surgery, and foot & ankle surgery.
+Clinical interests for Dr. Kristensen include knee problems, foot problems, and ankle problems.
+He takes Medicare insurance.
+He welcomes new patients.
+He studied medicine at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+His residency was performed at a hospital affiliated with the University of Washington.

 Clinical interests: Sports Health, Hip Problems, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, ...
 (Read more)